prodevzla/pokedex/README.md

 ++fetch all pokemon types
 ++show pokemon types filter below the toolbar

---create bottom sheet dialog
+++create bottom sheet dialog
+++re-check how to get the color for each type (get from veekun)

+--verify what's the best place for the getColor extension and all the new logic related to colors

 --create string util class

---re-check how to get the color for each type (get from veekun)

 --add module for models